 We carry temperature calibration kits that can help you quickly ensure your analyzer is producing as accurate a result as possible.

-- Moisture analyzers are scientific instruments that are used to heat and dry samples for accurate moisture determination in food products
+- Moisture analyzers are scientific instuments that are used to heat and dry samples for accurate moisture determination in food products

 - Moisture analyzers use the Loss on Drying (LOD) method for accurately measuring moisture content within samples

-- PMB halogen moisture analyzers use a halogen bulb to heat and dry samples in 1 °C selectable increments
+- PMB halogen moisture analyzers use a halogen bulb in order to heat and dry samples in 1 °C selectable increments

 - Moisture analyzers are fast an efficient devices for heating samples quicker than traditional oven drying methods.